dumux/dumux/tutorial/ex3/README.md

 ### 3. Implement a new fluid system

 The problem file for this part of the exercise is `2p2cproblem.hh`.
 We now want to implement a new fluid system consisting of two liquid phases, which are water and the previously implemented compressible component.
-We will consider compositional effects, which is why we now have to derive our _TypeTag_ (_ExerciseThreeBoxTwoPTwoCTypeTag_) from a _TypeTag_ (_ExerciseThreeTwoPTwoCTypeTag_) that derives from the _TwoPTwoC_ _TypeTag_:
+We will consider compositional effects, which is why we now have to derive our _TypeTag_ (`ExerciseThreeBoxTwoPTwoCTypeTag`) from a _TypeTag_ (`ExerciseThreeTwoPTwoCTypeTag`) that derives from the `TwoPTwoC` model _TypeTag_:

 ```c++
 // The numerical model